hakanayaz/PIRQ_Draft/Module 2/Jaqal/README.md

 # Jaqal

-Just Another Quantum Assebly Language (JAQAL) for Quantum Scientific Computing Open User Testbed (QSCOUT).
+Just Another Quantum Assebly Language (JAQAL) is the assembly lang for Quantum Scientific Computing Open User Testbed (QSCOUT).
 QSCOUT is a traped-ion quantum computer testbed.
 QSCOUT use the JAQAL to specify quantum programs in testbed.

 ## JaqalPaq